ChangSuBiostats/scMultiMap/README.md

 # scMultiMap

 `scMultiMap` is an R package for inferring cell-type-specific peak-gene association with single-cell multimodal data.
-It provides an implementation for the statistical method scMultiMap proposed in this **paper link to-be-added**.
+It provides an implementation for the statistical method scMultiMap proposed in this manuscript: https://www.biorxiv.org/content/10.1101/2024.09.24.614814v1.

 ## Installation